LukeyBSystems/deepstatsdocs/docs/configuration/statProperties.md

 ![dependent rule](../../images/armourFormula.jpg)

 Here's how Damage Reduction will get calculated when the player has 2500 Armour and a modifier which adds 2x final Damage Reduction:
-1. PostProcessing 1 will convert 2500 Armour -> 50% Damage Reduction.
+1. PostProcessing 1 will convert 2500 Armour:> 50% Damage Reduction.
 2. The final Modifier will then double that to 100% Damage Reduction against ranged attackers.
 3. PostProcessing 2 will clamp the 100% down to 95% Damage Reduction against ranged attackers.